aimanyongki/Belajar/README.md

 Hello World!

-This repository provides some basic knowledge about programming and geoscience field.
+This repository provides some basic knowledge about programming and geoscience field!

 Here are several links for further readings: